umguec/Chalearn-LAP-Inpainting-Competition-Track-3---WCCI-2018/starting-kit/README.md

 Note: If you want to run the code on a GPU, you must have a suitable NVIDIA GPU and install the CUDA Toolkit and optionally cuDNN.

-Once the installation is complete, you can run the notebooks to train and validate the baseline.
+Once the installation is complete, you can run the notebooks to train and validate the baseline model.
 That is:

-**training-demo.ipynb** shows how to train the model by reconstructing training fingerprint images.
+**training-demo.ipynb** shows how to train a model by reconstructing training fingerprint images.
 **validation-demo.ipynb** shows how to use a trained model to reconstruct validation fingerprint images.